 We are using both Curiosity Chronicles: Ancient History as our main history curriculum in first grade.
 Then we also add in the history hops from History Quest Early Times.
 We really enjoy them.
-They compliment each other because they cover everything in different ways, each with its own emphasis.
-Using both makes our study of history more well rounded.
+They complement each other because they cover everything in different ways, each with its own emphasis.
+Using both makes our study of history more well-rounded.

 We’re also using the Usborne Encyclopedia of World History.
-These books compliment each other really well and I definitely recommend adding the encyclopedia to round out your studies and reinforce what they’re learning.
+These books complement each other really well and I definitely recommend adding the encyclopedia to round out your studies and reinforce what they’re learning.